hiddenswitch/Spellsource/README.md

     * Windows: Run `gradlew.bat net:local`.
  5. Download the Hidden Switch Launcher for [Mac OS X](http://go.hiddenswitch.com/mac) or [Windows](http://go.hiddenswitch.com/win).
  6. Download the Spellsource Client from within the launcher and start it.
- 7. Your game client will automatically detect your local server and connect to it, as long as the server  is running before you start the client.
+ 7. Your game writer will automatically detect your local server and connect to it, as long as the server  is running before you start the writer.

 ### Contributing Cards